Yalfoosh/raupjc-hw2/README.md

 # raupjc-hw2
 The second homework for FER's C# course.
+The Solution file is in Z1, sicne that is the startup project.

 # Pitanje 1:
 5004 ms.